 Students may take the OPE if they meet any of the following:

 Students must register to take the OPE by mid-July for the fall proficiency exam and during registration in the fall for the spring proficiency exam.
-The OPEs will be administered the Friday before classes begin each semester.
+Once you have registered, someone from LAN will contact you to set up a date/time for the OPE.

 Students who have an OPI official rating of Intermediate High or above will automatically earn credit for SPA 214.
 Please submit OPI transcript to the LAN department office (STV 114) to apply for credit.